Princess-org/Princess-org.github.io/source/usage.rst

 .. warning::
     Do note that the default mode of the compiler is incremental compilation.
-    This can speed up compilation significantly for big projects, but do note that it fails sometimes.
+    This can speed up compilation significantly for big projects, but it might fails sometimes.
 If the compiler segfaults, try compiling with \--no-incremental first before submitting a bug report.